observablehq/plot/docs/marks/bar.md

 :::

 :::tip
-You can also make a time-series bar chart with a [rect mark](./rect.md), possibly with the [bin transform](../transforms/bin.md) to bin observations.
+You can also make a time-series bar chart with a [rect mark](./rect.md), possibly with the [bin transform](../transforms/bin.md) to bin observations at regular intervals.
 :::

 A bar’s ordinal dimension is optional; if missing, the bar spans the chart along this dimension.
 Such bars typically also have a color encoding.
 For example, here are [warming stripes](https://showyourstripes.info/) showing the increase in average temperature globally over the last 172 years.